 Stained Glass Windows

-Steve Sherriff specialises in creating beautiful stained glass windows, panels and doors.
+Sherriff Stained Glass Specialists specialises in creating beautiful stained glass windows, panels and doors.
 We are a family business based in Dorset with over 25 years’ experience creating hundreds of stained glass windows, from small family homes to large developments, historic and listed buildings, churches including stained glass restoration and stained glass repair.

-Get in touch with Steve Sherriff for stained glass windows, panels or doors and we will:
+Get in touch with Sherriff Stained Glass Specialists for stained glass windows, panels or doors and we will:

 - Conduct a meeting with you to discuss your requirements